1994 Dime Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 Other Features Of The 1994 Dime

-The coin measures 17.90 millimeters in diameter and weighs 2.27 grams, featuring a reeded edge for security.
-Its composition consists of 75% copper and 25% nickel over a pure copper core—the standard clad formula used since 1965.
+The coin measures 17.90 millimeters in diameter, weighs 2.27 grams, and features a reeded edge.
+Its composition is 75% copper and 25% nickel layered over a pure copper core—the standard clad formula used since the Coinage Act of 1965 eliminated silver from circulating dimes.

 Also Read: Top 100 Rarest Dimes Worth Money (Most Expensive)